BreastCheck

 To identify which patients at increased risk for breast cancer, see the BreastCheck Screening Guidelines (pdf).

-Routine breast cancer screening mammograms are not recommended for people under age 50.
-People under age 50 who are at increased risk (personal or family history factors) or symptomatic should be referred to a diagnostic facility.
+People under age 45 who are at increased risk (personal or family history factors) or symptomatic should be referred to a diagnostic imaging facility.

 Individuals with a family history of breast cancer can be seen at BreastCheck as long as they also meet BreastCheck’s eligibility criteria.
 At each mammogram appointment, the mammogram technologist will inquire about family history of breast and ovarian cancers.
 The answers provided will inform the frequency at which the client will need to be seen.

-Individuals with a personal history of breast cancer require a referral by their healthcare provider to a diagnostic facility (not to BreastCheck) using the InSixty Breast Imaging Consultation Request form (pdf) and refer to a diagnostic site of your choice (see page 2 of the same form for a complete listing of diagnostic sites).
+Individuals with a personal history of breast cancer require a referral by their healthcare provider to a diagnostic facility (not to BreastCheck) using the Manitoba Provincial Breast Imaging Requisition form (pdf) and refer to a diagnostic site of your choice.

 To view past and upcoming education and training opportunities, click here.